bloominstituteoftechnology/Precourse/Lesson3-JS-II/README.md

 Two more very useful built in array methods are .push and .pop.
 These methods refer to the adding and removing of items from the array after it's initial declaration.

-.push adds an item to the end of the array, incrementing it's length by 1. (.push returns the entire array)
+.push adds an item to the end of the array, incrementing it's length by 1. (.push also returns the length of the array.)

 ```javascript
     let studentsNames = ["Dan", "Maria", "Sara", "Raj"];